Returning to Flight After Depression

 Kentucky.

-Second, depression often is situational—that is,
+Second, depression often is situational'that is,

-sparked by such factors as job, marital, or financial problems,
+sparked by such factors as job, marital, or financial problems, stress,

-and/or genetic in nature, though it, too, is treatable.
+genetic in nature, though it, too, is treatable.

 Finally, as Stoutt notes, the Federal Aviation

-depressed pilots back to flying after successful treatment.”
+pilots back to flying after successful treatment.'

 In a nutshell, the FAA believes that this insidious

-malady and all the prescription drugs for combating it—including
+malady and all the prescription drugs for combating it'including

-ailments, it’s your responsibility to report the disqualifying
+your responsibility to report the disqualifying condition and not fly

-condition and not fly until good health returns).
+until good health returns).

 Aside from altering mood, antidepressants have side